- 24 Apr 2023

 The Associated Devices table lists the devices associated with that user.

-Each this includes the Device Name, Device Serial, Device Status, the Device Unique ID and the Device Labels.
+Each row shows information about the device including: Device Name, Device Serial, Device Status, Device Unique ID, and Device Labels.

 Click on a device to open it on the Devices page.